equinor/flownet/docs/configuration_file.rst

 prior_volume_distribution
 -------------------------

-Volume distribution method of tubes (or cells in tube) to be applied on the prior volume distribution.
-Based on tube length by default.

-Valid options are:
+There are two methods for generating a starting point for the bulk volume in the FlowNet network model: *tube_length* and *voronoi_per_tube*.

-* tube_length: distrubutes the volume of the convex hull of the FlowNet model, based on the length of a tube.
-I.e., if all tubes have equeal lenght, they will have equal volume.
+The *tube_length* option uses the volume of the convex hull defined by all the nodes in the model as a starting point.
+This bulk volume is distributed among the flow tubes in the FlowNet model based purely on the length of the different flow tubes (all cells will have equal volume, a tube with more cells will have more volume).

-* voronoi_per_tube: distributes the input models bulk volume of active cells to the nearest FlowNet tube of a cell.
-The total volume of the tube is then devided equally over the cells of the tube.
-I.e., in areas with a higher FlowNet tube density, the volume per cell is lower.
+The *voronoi_per_tube* options is only available when an input simulation model is supplied.
+An intial starting point for the bulk volume in the FlowNet network model will be made based on the bulk volume in the input simulation model.
+The bulk volume of each cell in the input simulation model will be assigned to the closes cell in the FlowNet network model.
+Well all cell volumes have been assigned to a tube, the volume in each flow tube is summed, and divided equally over all cells in that flow tube.
 Mind that if the FlowNet model, i.e., the convex hull of the well connections, is much smaller than the original model volume outside of the well connection convex hull might be collapsed at the borders of the model.
 I.e., the borders of your model could get unrealisticly large volumes.
 This can be mitigated by increasing the hull factor of the FlowNet model generation process or by setting the place_nodes_in_volume_reservoir to true.

 prod_control_mode
 -----------------